Why is my dog coughing?

 Collapsing trachea (windpipe)

 This is a fairly common condition in which the rings of cartilage which make up the windpipe begin to collapse, making it difficult for air to pass through from the nose and mouth to the lungs.
-An obvious symptom is a honking cough, often likened to a goose honking, among other symptoms.
+An obvious symptom is a honking cough when excited, often likened to a goose honking, among other symptoms.
 There is no single cause of tracheal collapse but factors may include a congenital defect and environmental factors.
 Small dogs are most susceptible to the condition.

 Heartworms are not found in the UK but dogs can be at risk if they have travelled abroad.
 Heartworm disease is a potentially fatal condition which dogs can catch by being bitten by an infected mosquito.
 The parasitic worms can cause serious lung and heart problems.

 When a dog’s heart muscle isn’t as strong as it should be, the additional pressure put on the lungs and airways can cause coughing.
-Fluid in the lungs caused by congestive heart failure can also can a dog to cough.
+Fluid in the lungs caused by congestive heart failure can also cause a dog to cough.